Intravenous Sedation (“Twilight Sedation”)

 The goal of IV sedation is to use as little medication as possible to get the treatment completed.
 With IV sedation, a constant “drip” is maintained via the intravenous tube.
 At any time an antidote can be administered to reverse the effects of the medications if necessary.
 IV sedation is very safe!

 Along with IV sedation there are also different “levels” of sedation available to you in our office.
 There is laughing gas analgesia and oral sedation or laughing gas in combination with oral sedation – basically we can tailor the anesthesia to your need or desire.
 Once again, all modalities are administered and monitored by Drs.
-Doshi, Sheabar, Chan, Wright or Adams in the safety and comfort of our office environment.
+Doshi, Sheabar or Hamedi in the safety and comfort of our office environment.

 Sedation dentistry is also a great option for the elderly, the disabled, or simply- the fearful!

 Sedation Dentistry for the Elderly